talaugust/PersonalizedJargon/term-familiarity-survey-generator/README.md

 - Provides detailed instructions and descriptions for each section of the survey.
 - Generates familiarity score questions for each term, both in general and in the context of the provided abstract.
 - Allows respondents to select additional information they would want about each term to better understand the abstract.
-- Supports formatting of text using bold and italic styles.
-- Adds page breaks between each set of questions for better readability.
-- Logs the generated form URL for easy access.

 ## Usage